Help us improve your experience.

 • If the topology in the BPDU has been changed, the information is updated in the MAC address table, max age is again set to zero, and a new BPDU is forwarded with the current active topology information to the next port in the spanning tree.

-• When a port does not receive a BPDU for three hello times, it reacts one of two ways.
-If the port is the root port, a complete rework of the spanning tree occurs—see When an RSTP Root Bridge Fails.
-If the bridge is any non-root bridge, RSTP detects that the connected device cannot send BPDUs and converts that port to an edge port.
+• When a port does not receive a hello BPDU three times, and if the port is the root port, a complete rework of the spanning tree occurs—see When a Root Bridge Fails.
+On the other hand, if the bridge is any non-root bridge, RSTP detects that the connected device cannot send BPDUs and converts that port to an edge port.

 When a Root Bridge Fails